 Monitor GeoEvent Services

 Individual GeoEvent Services, which themselves may contain multiple inputs and outputs, can be monitored as a single entity.
-Each GeoEvent Service has an inbound data rate and an outbound data rate, which are reported in average GeoEvents per second over a time period.
-For each data rate (in and out) from each GeoEvent Service, minimum and maximum rate thresholds can be set, as described below.
-Other statistics are also shown for each GeoEvent Service (in the inbound and outbound directions), including the total event count, the maximum rate observed, and the time since the last GeoEvent was observed.
-Clicking View Activity Graph for a particular GeoEvent Service opens a new window that displays an activity graph illustrating the rate of GeoEvents per second over a period of time for each component in a GeoEvent Service.
-Statistics can be reset as described below.
+Each GeoEvent Service has an inbound data rate and an outbound data rate, which are reported in average event records per second over a time period.
+For each data rate (in and out) from each GeoEvent Service, minimum and maximum rate thresholds can be set as described in the Monitor inputs and outputs section below.
+Other statistics are also shown for each GeoEvent Service (in the inbound and outbound directions), including the total event data count, the maximum rate observed, and the time since the last event record was observed.
+Click the View Activity Graph button for a particular GeoEvent Service to open a new window that displays an activity graph, illustrating the rate of event records per second over a period of time for each component in a GeoEvent Service.
+To reset statistics, refer to the Reset statistics section below.

 Monitor inputs and outputs

 Statistics for individual inputs and outputs can be monitored.
-Data rates are reported in average GeoEvents per second over a time period.
-For each input and output, minimum and maximum rate thresholds can be set, as described below.
-Other statistics are also shown for each input and output, including the total count, the maximum rate observed, and the time since the last GeoEvent was observed.
-Clicking View Activity Graph for a particular input or output opens a new window that displays an activity graph illustrating the rate of GeoEvents per second over a period of time for an input or output.
-Statistics can be reset as described below.
+Data rates are reported in average event records per second over a time period.
+For each input and output, minimum and maximum rate thresholds can be set as described in the Access input, output, and GeoEvent Service parameters section below.
+Other statistics are also shown for each input and output, including the total count, the maximum rate observed, and the time since the last event record was observed.
+Click the View Activity Graph button for a particular input or output to open a new window that displays an activity graph illustrating the rate of event records per second over a period of time for an input or output.
+To reset statistics, refer to the Reset statistics section.

 Reset statistics

 By default, statistics collected by GeoEvent Server are never reset.
-Statistics such as total GeoEvent counts continue to grow indefinitely.
-You can reset the statistics captured by GeoEvent Server so you can collect statistics for a well-known time period under a specific set of conditions.
+Statistics such as total event record counts continue to grow indefinitely.
+You can reset the statistics captured by GeoEvent Server to collect statistics for a well-known time period under a specific set of conditions.
 A Reset Statistics button is provided for this purpose.
-Resetting the statistics resets all current statistics and GeoEvent Server begins capturing new statistics.
+Resetting the statistics resets all active statistics and GeoEvent Server begins capturing new statistics.

 Start and stop inputs, outputs, and GeoEvent Services

 From the Monitor page, you can start, stop, and restart individual components by clicking the Start, Stop, and Restart buttons for any of the listed inputs, outputs, or GeoEvent Services.
-Additionally, you can click the Start All and Stop All buttons on the Monitor page to start and stop all of the inputs, outputs, or GeoEvent Services available.
+You can click the Start All and Stop All buttons on the Monitor page to start and stop all inputs, outputs, or GeoEvent Services available.

 Access input, output, and GeoEvent Service parameters